skarlekar/fargate-patterns/README.md

     $ source ./create-lambda-role.sh
     $ echo $LAMBDA_ROLE_ARN

-This will create a new role called my-run-task-lambda-role.
+This will create a new role called *my-run-task-lambda-role*.
 Verify that the role is created through the IAM section of the AWS console.

 #### Create a Log Group for Lambda
 Create the log group required for the lambda to post logs to CloudWatch